millerk22/emc2-labs/EMC2-Labs-Fall/lab13.rst

   A negative value of :math:`\theta` performs a clockwise rotation.
   Choosing :math:`\theta = \frac{\pi}{2}` produces a rotation of 90 degrees counterclockwise.
-  Below is an example of each of these linear transformations along with a composition using 3 of them.
+  Below is an example of each of these linear transformations.

 .. image:: _static/6turtles.png
     :align: center